Briojas/CL-EA-MQTT-Relay/README.md

 - Optionally check the box to allow unauthenticated invocations
 - Choose ZIP upload under Source Code
 - Use Python 3.7 for the runtime
-- Click Browse and select the `cl-ea.zip` file
+- Click Browse and select the `cl-ea-mqtt.zip` file
 - Select a Storage Bucket to keep the zip in
 - Function to execute: `gcs_handler`
 - Click Create